 Ingrid Bugge has over the years engaged herself with the French sculptor Auguste Rodin many times.
 Ingrid Bugge has repeatedly interpreted Rodins sculptures, for instance with the involvement of dancers from the Royal Danish Ballet.

-As an artist Ingrid Bugge experiences an abundance of emotions, movements and narratives are condensed within the creations of Rodin – elements which makes it obvious to bring a dancer together with the sculpture and thereby arouse the dance in the stone.
+As an artist Ingrid Bugge experiences an abundance of emotions, movements and narratives within the creations of Rodin.
+These elements make it obvious to bring a dancer together with the sculpture and thereby arouse the dance in the stone.

 With her vision as starting point, the Danish producer Peter Kirk decides to stage the play ‘Rodin’ at Teater Asterions Hus in Copenhagen.
 She has evolved the play, created the scenography and is also playing a part herself.

 The play is one of many initiatives towards reading the art of Auguste Rodin.
-Next step is the creation of an exhibition at Musée Rodin in Paris, that features these interpretations through dance and photography.
+Next step is the creation of an exhibition at Musée Rodin in Paris.
+I want to illustrate these interpretations through dance and photography.

 The theatrical performance ‘Rodin’ – 17th of November 2017 – 2th of December 2017

-The expressive, sensuous and critically acclaimed dancing-/performance play ‘Rodin’ by producer Peter Kirk premiered at Teater Asterions Hus in correlation with the 100-year anniversary of the death of Auguste Rodin.
-An extract of the play was performed in connection with an event at Glyptoteket in Copenhagen, where you’ll find one of the worlds finest sculpture collections by Auguste Rodin outside of France – a collection that truly indicates his uniqueness.
+The dancing/performance play ‘Rodin’ is an expressive, and acclaimed play by Peter Kirk.
+It premiered at Teater Asterions Hus in Copenhagen.
+Moreover, it was in correlation with the 100-year anniversary of the death of Auguste Rodin.
+Actors performed an extract of the play in connection with an event at Glyptoteket in Copenhagen.
+Furthermore, you will find one of the world’s finest sculpture collections by Rodin which also exist in France.
+A collection that truly indicates his uniqueness.

-Throughout the staging of ‘Rodin’ the audience is brought on a visual journey into his intimate and aesthetic universe of sculptures, which counts iconic characters such as ‘The Thinker’, ‘The Kiss’, ‘The Gates of Hell’ among others.
+The staging of ‘Rodin’ takes the audience on a visual journey into his intimate and aesthetic universe of sculptures.
+Additionally, it includes iconic characters such as ‘The Thinker’, ‘The Kiss’, ‘The Gates of Hell’ among others.

 ‘Rodin’ takes place in an atelier/workshop.
 The strong and organic bodies of the female dancers Tilde Knudsen and Liv Mikaela Sanz interact and form both familiar but also new sculptures.
 Photographer Ingrid Bugge acts as the instructor and the beholder who orbits the dancers and observes the physical unfolding and exploration during the performance.
-Through her camera lens she evokes the erotic universe of Rodin in beautiful and powerful images, which are projected onto the back wall and the floor of Teater Asterions Hus.
+Through her camera lens she evokes the erotic universe of Rodin in beautiful and powerful images.
+The machine projects the images onto the back wall and the floor in Teater Asterions Hus.

-Ingrid Bugges role can presumably be compared with Auguste Rodins observation of dancing models, who served as his artistic sources of inspiration.
-The audience is invited to reflect on this interrelation between subject and object, the observer and the observed.
+Finally, the play invites the audience to reflect on this relation between subject and object, the observer and the observed.
 You can easily draw parallels to a modern context in which several of Rodins sculptures has a striking topicality.